-There are a couple of ways to take a photo for your baby, however, the best way is to leave it up to the professionals.
+There are a couple of ways to take a photo of your baby.
+However, the best way is to leave it up to the professionals.

 4. Coordinating Schedules

-If you’re applying for a baby passport as a single parent, this will need to be stipulated on the application form and reflect the same information on the birth certificate.
+If you’re applying for a baby passport as a single parent, this must be stipulated on the application form and reflect the same information on the birth certificate.